 When you have separate campaigns for mobile and desktop, not only can you more effectively target your offers based on behavior, you also get more accurate stats when reporting on campaign performance.

 Think about it.
 Offering instant access to an e-book download on mobile isn’t nearly as practical as it is on a desktop.
-Likewise, offering a coupon with a QR code to your local sandwich shop is going to be way more successful on mobile than on desktop.
+Likewise, offering a coupon with a QR code (using a QR code generator) to your local sandwich shop is going to be way more successful on mobile than on desktop.
 If you’re running a single responsive campaign, the results are commingled and it’s difficult to gauge the true performance.

 Separate campaigns, even if you’re offering the same thing, allow you to track performance on mobile versus desktop.